RuizhenMai/academic-blog/linear_algebra/UnitI/The_four_fundamental_subspaces.md

 ## New Vector Space

 We can make the collection of all $$3\times 3$$ matrices a vector space, call it $$M$$.
-A space is a vector space because we can have linear combinations of vector in it.
-So does we can do it in a matrix.
+A space is a vector space because we can have linear combinations of vectors in it.
+So does we can do it in a $$3\times 3$$ matrix.
 We can add, substract and multiply by constant to a matrix.

 Some subspaces of $$M$$ includes:

 * all upper triangular matrices
 * all symmetric matrices